 The gNMI specification [GNMI-SPEC] provides a full description of the subscription approaches available and the associated behavior.

-The TAPI solution only utilizes a small subset of the specification.
+The TAPI solution only utilizes a small subset of the specification and only supports one stream per port in this release.
 The following list explains what is used and what not in the SubscribeRequest:

 subscribe: provides a single entry SubscriptionList